-- What Does Exception_Access_Violation Error Mean on Windows 10/11?
+- What Does the “EXCEPTION_ACCESS_VIOLATION” Error Mean on Windows 10/11?

-- How to Fix the Exception Access Violation Error on Windows 10/11
+- How to Fix the “EXCEPTION_ACCESS_VIOLATION” Error on Windows 10/11

 - Fix 1: Perform a malware scan

-- Fix 2: Update your Windows
+- Fix 2: Update Windows

-- Fix 4: Disable user account control
+- Fix 4: Disable User Account Control (UAC)

 - Fix 5: Make sure the affected software isn’t set as read-only